-At the beginning of one of the sessions, panelists discussed the differences between digitization and digitalization in the context of E/CTRM systems.
-Each of these also plays an important role in companies working towards a digital transformation.
+At the beginning of one of the sessions, panelists discussed the nuances between digitization and digitalization in the context of ETRM/CTRM software.
+They also discussed how each plays an important role in companies working towards a digital transformation.

-In case you couldn't join, here are some of the highlights from the conversation.
+In case you couldn't join, here are some of the highlights from the conversation and how we apply to our ETRM/CTRM software.

 Digitization is the process of converting existing data or other information into a digital medium.
 Digitization, or the transition from analog to digital information, is often considered the first step toward digital transformation.